neo4j/graph-data-science-client/README.md

 assert len(res) == G.node_count()
 ```

-Further, there's a new call named `gds.graph.get` (`graphdatascience` only) which takes a name as input and returns a `Graph` object if a graph projection of that name exists in the user's graph catalog.
+Further, there's a call named `gds.graph.get` (`graphdatascience` only).
+It takes a graph name as input and returns a `Graph` object, if a graph projection of that name exists in the user's graph catalog.
 The idea is to have a way of creating `Graph`s for already projected graphs, without having to do a new projection.